jdxlabs/kubeadm-automation/README.md

 vagrant status

 # to access to the kubernetes cli
-vagrant ssh k8s-worker1
+vagrant ssh k8s-master
+alias k=kubectl
-kubectl get nodes
+k get nodes

 # Relaunch the Ansible code (if needed)
 vagrant provision  # it executes the file : site.yml